Roasted Stuffed Kabocha Squash Recipe

 While your oven is preheating, stuff the cavity of the squash or pumpkin exactly as you would a Thanksgiving turkey, only with less mess!
 Just be careful not to overstuff.
 If you have any leftover filling, you can store it in the refrigerator and eat it as a snack.

-As I mentioned, I recommend cooking this stuffed squash in a convection oven.
+I also recommend cooking this roasted kabocha squash in a convection oven.
 If you don’t have a convection oven, preheat the oven to 375 degrees.
 Also keep in mind that the cooking time below is for a convection oven.
 For a conventional oven, increase the cooking time to 1 hour and 35 minutes before removing the cap.
 Then you’ll cook it for an additional 18-35 minutes.
 You’ll remove it from the oven when the flesh of the squash is soft and cooked through.

 Recipe variation for meat lovers